Total AV Antivirus: Legit Software, or a Ransomware Scam?

 You’ll be invited to sign up for a free account.
 (You don’t need a credit card or to provide anything more than a username and an email address) Once inside, you can get started on the first step to building your business.
 After a ten-day trial period, you’ll be offered an upgrade to Premium.
 It’s not compulsory though, and you can remain a free member if you wish.

-You’ll be able to build not one, but two free websites as part of the free training provided.
-These sites will be yours to keep, even if you don’t choose to upgrade to the Premium level.
+You’ll be able to build a website as part of the free training provided.
+This site will be yours to keep, even if you don’t choose to upgrade to the Premium level.
 Sound too good to be true?
 Check it out and see for yourself.

 Once inside you can learn exactly how to build and market your new freelance writing website so you can get started on the path to acquiring clients and making money as soon as possible.